Deep Learning for Data-Driven Districting-and-Routing: Experimental Analyses

 \textbf{Scenarios and solution evaluations.} The districting-and-routing problem has an objective function that must be measured over a large number of scenarios.
 Consequently, to standardize the evaluation procedures among the different evaluation and solution methods, it was essential to (i) create separate demand scenarios (positions of customers' demands) for training and testing and (ii) adopt a standard for solution measurement.
-We did this by sampling for each BU $n_\textsc{Train} = 500$ and $n_\textsc{Test} = 500$ random scenarios for training and testing, respectively.
-Therefore, let $\mathcal{R}^\textsc{x}_{it}$ be the set of customer requests, characterized by their positions, for any BU $i$ and scenario $t$ for $\textsc{x} \in \{\textsc{Train},\textsc{Test}\}$.
-All methods have only access to the training set of scenarios during the learning and solution process.
+We did this by sampling for each BU $S_\textsc{Train} = 500$ and $S_\textsc{Test} = 500$ random scenarios for training and testing, respectively.
+Let $X^\textsc{T}_{it}$ be the set of customer requests, characterized by their positions, for any BU $i$ and scenario $s$ for $\textsc{T} \in \{\textsc{Train},\textsc{Test}\}$.
+All methods have access only to the training set of scenarios during the learning and solution process.
 We reserve the other scenarios for the final evaluation and comparison of the solutions.
 For each demand scenario of the BUs, we obtain a corresponding demand scenario for any district by compounding all the demand locations of the BUs it contains.
-With this, the training and testing cost of a solution $\mathcal{S}$ described as a set of districts are defined as the average cost of the TSP tours over the scenarios, calculated as:
+With this, the training (and respectively testing) cost of a solution $\mathcal{S}$ described as a set of districts, is defined as the average cost of the TSP tours over the scenarios, calculated as:

-for $\textsc{x} \in \{\textsc{Train},\textsc{Test}\}$, and where $C_\textsc{tsp}(\mathcal{R})$ calculates the cost of a TSP tour visiting the depot and all customers in $\mathcal{R}$.
-We rely on Lin-Kernighan (LKH) algorithm (from \citealt{Helsgaun2000}, available at \url{http://webhotel4.ruc.dk/~keld/research/LKH/}) to measure TSP distances.
-The reason for this choice is that this algorithm is very fast (0.1 seconds per run) and finds almost systematically the optimal solution in our cases with roughly 100 customer requests, so there is no need to employ time-consuming exact approaches that would limit our experimentation capabilities.\\
+for $\textsc{T} \in \{\textsc{Train},\textsc{Test}\}$, and where $C_\textsc{tsp}(X)$ calculates the cost of a TSP tour visiting the depot and all customers in $X$.
+We rely on the Lin-Kernighan (LKH) algorithm (from \citealt{Helsgaun2000}, available at \url{http://webhotel4.ruc.dk/~keld/research/LKH/}) to measure TSP distances.
+The reason for this choice is that this algorithm is very fast (0.1 seconds per run) and finds the optimal solution almost systematically in our cases with roughly 100 customer requests, so there is no need to employ time-consuming exact approaches that would limit our experimentation capabilities.\\